CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Create.md

 ## Create the file
-After you have successfully located your future file's path, locate to the folder that will contain the file in GitHub, if it exists.
+After you have successfully located your future file's path, navigate to the folder that will contain the file in GitHub, if it exists.
 Don't worry if it does not exist, you can still create the file.

 Say you want to create a file called `Secret_Information.md` in `docs/AdvancedFunctions`: